Last updated: June 2019

 * Guidance issued by relevant regulatory authorities under Data Protection Law in a country where Marlborough processes personal data.

-Personal data that we no longer need to hold is securely disposed of and/or anonymised, so you can no longer be identified from it.
+Personal data that we no longer need to hold is securely disposed of and/or anonymized, so you can no longer be identified from it.

 Lawful basis for processing your personal data under EU Data Protection Law